 The Retail Market

-Latest market report - Potato Retail Report March 2013
+Latest market report - Consumer Category Report May 2015

-This monthly report is produced on the retail sector, based on KANTAR World Panel data.
 This report is available free-of-charge to levy payers.
-Email firstname.lastname@example.org to be added to the circulation list.
-To view the latest Potato retail report please visit the retail section of the knowledge hub.
+Email email@example.com to be added to the circulation list.

 Potato Council activity